Microfinance Institutions

 Capital deployment follows a predictable company lifecycle.
 Pre-seed and seed rounds finance prototypes and market validation.
 Series A supports business-model refinement and early scaling.
 Series B and later rounds fund expansion, market dominance, and strategic acquisitions.
 At later stages, VC increasingly resembles growth equity, backing firms that are already operational and revenue-generating[69].

-Why Venture Capital Matters
+Why It Matters

 Venture capital has a structural multiplier effect.
 By funding high-risk innovation, it enables the formation of entirely new industries.
 Information technology, biotechnology, and internet platforms were scaled through venture-backed models rather than traditional finance[70].